What Is Distribution in Logistics?

 FAQs

-What is a distribution center?
+What is a distribution network and why does it matter?